sana-datapro/projects/Movie Reviews Sentiment Analysis/README.md

 Python

 ## Key Insights
 The Vader sentiment analyser is performing slightly better than the TexBlob sentiment analyser.
+This will help studios and platforms to measure the public opinion about a movie and so understand if it was well-receved or not.